-Welcome to the Nickel Research Group on Organic Electronics and Lipid Membranes
+Welcome to the Nickel Research Group on X-ray diffraction and electronics

 In the Nickel group, we build up thin film structures composed of small molecules.
 For organic electronics applications, aromatic and conjugated molecules such as C60 or pentacene are deposited from vacuum to build field-effect-transistors, solar cells, and biosensors.
 In order to reconstitute cell membranes on chip surfaces, we use natures own building blocks, lipids, which are deposited from solution via self assembly.
 Our goal is to understand the physical mechanisms which govern such systems.
 For this purpose we relate functional properties such as transistor I-V transfer curves to microscopic properties obtained from structural and optical characterization techniques.
 In particular, we employ brilliant x-rays and neutrons as complementary probes to unravel molecular arrangements at the nm scale.